Recology

-Recology, formerly known as Norcal Waste Systems, is a waste management company headquartered in San Francisco, California.
+Recology Inc., formerly known as Norcal Waste Systems, is an American waste management company headquartered in San Francisco, California.
 The company collects and processes municipal solid waste, reclaiming reusable materials.
 The company also operates transfer stations, materials recovery facilities (MRFs), a number of landfills, and continues to spearhead renewable energy projects.
 Recology is the largest organics compost facility operator by volume in the United States.

-Recology Inc. is the parent to approximately 40 operating companies, including Recology San Francisco, Recology CleanScapes (Seattle), and Recology Portland.
+Recology Inc. is the parent to approximately 40 operating companies, including Recology San Francisco, Recology King County (Seattle), and Recology Portland.

 Description

 Recology promotes recycling, composting, and other waste-reduction programs to minimize the amount of materials sent to landfills.

-Just south of San Francisco, Recology brings solid and residential waste from Recology San Mateo County to the Shoreway Environmental Center, a large, multi-purpose recycling center and Materials Recovery Facility that is operated by South Bay Recycling, a joint venture between Recology and Potential Industries.
+Just south of San Francisco, Recology brings solid and residential waste from Recology San Mateo County to the Shoreway Environmental Center, a large, multi-purpose recycling center and Materials Recovery Facility that is operated by South Bayside Industries (a division of Alameda County Industries), a joint venture between Recology and Potential Industries.

 In early 2009, after an investigation, the company obtained a court order against various organized illegal "poachers" who were raiding curbside recycling containers to sell the contents for scrap.

 As of 2015, the company employed approximately 3,000 employees, with revenues of approx $800 million.
 The company is 100% employee-owned through an employee stock ownership plan (ESOP).

 History

 The company has a long history in the Bay Area, and holds a no-bid contract for garbage collection in San Francisco.
 In 1932, the city granted a permanent concession to the city's 97 independent garbage collectors; shortly thereafter those 97 independents banded together to form the company that would become Norcal Waste Systems.
 Since that time, the company has held a permanent no-bid, no-franchise-fee contract to collect the city's garbage and recyclables.
-The company works closely with SF Environment to achieve the City's diversion and sustainability goals.
+The company works closely with SF Environment to achieve the city's diversion and sustainability goals.

-In 2012, San Francisco voters considered Proposition A, a ballot measure that would have put the City's waste collection to five separate competitive-bid contracts.
+In 2012, San Francisco voters considered Proposition A, a ballot measure that would have put the city's waste collection to five separate competitive-bid contracts.
 Residents Tony Kelly and retired Judge Quentin Kopp collected enough signatures to put Proposition A on the city's ballot.
 Prop A was overwhelmingly voted down, with 77% of the vote going for the continuation of Recology's services.

-In 2021, subsidiaries of Recology operating in San Francisco were assessed $36 million in criminal penalties following a federal court case involving bribery and fraud.
+In 2021, subsidiaries of Recology operating in San Francisco were assessed $36 million in criminal penalties following a corruption scandal involving bribery and fraud.